Charles Hoskins Master: Hoskins Arms Hotel

 The Hoskins Arms Hotel was built at the lower end of Station Road West and first advertised as a family and commercial hotel in a rising neighbourhood to let by the Friary Brewery in 1886.
 By 1889 The hotel developed as a hub for social activity, it was being advertised as having over two acres of grounds with Lawn Tennis courts, Bowling Green, Quoits grounds, a Bycle track, Good Stabling with loose boxes for hunters.
 Social events such as Flower shows, Dinners and Auctions were held there.
 In 1913 the first cinematographic show was held in the grounds which developed into the first cinema called "The Kinema".
 Eventually listed as a Friary Meux Pub in 1968 the hotel was demolished and replaced by an unusual hexadecagonal building in 1974.
 The building was on three levels, and incorporated two bars, a coffee shop, a restaurant and twelve letting rooms.
 It closed in early 1993, and was later badly damaged by fire.
 A similarly shaped block of apartments stands on the site.

 Philanthropic gifts

+In 1908 he gifted the land for the Church Room overlooking Master Park.
+The building was for the advancement of religion and became a community hub used for readings, meetings, markets and jumble sales until it was demolished in the 1960s.
 In 1914 he gifted Foxenden Quarry as a green space to Guildford.
 After the Great War he prompted the brewery shareholders to give Pewley Down to Guildford as a peace thank-offering for the conclusion of the Great War.
-The deed of conveyance was formally handed to the Mayor of Guildford on the 29th July 1920.
+The deed of conveyance was formally handed to the Mayor of Guildford on 29 July 1920.